patrice111/travel-app/README.md

 # UDACITY - FEND Capstone - Travel App
-// This add a picture to your readme

 <img src='src\client\media\trip-pic.JPG' alt='pic of trip'>

 ## Description
 You will be building a travel application.
 It’s common to pull basic data from an API, but many applications don’t just pull the weather, they pull in multiple types of data, from different sources and occasionally one API will be required to get data from another API.

+ - Added counter that would count the length of the trip

 ## Topics
 - NodeJS